google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 ```

 <!--
-Parenthesis are used as grouping elements in regular expressions.
-By default anything inside parentheis will be "captured" when you perform a match.
+Parentheses are used as grouping elements in regular expressions.
+By default anything inside parentheses will be "captured" when you perform a match.
 This captured match can then be accessed directly in the matched expression.
 In our example we search for the literal "cat" as a capture group.

-One neat thin about groups is that they can have multiple expressions separated by vertical bar characters.
+One neat thing about groups is that they can have multiple expressions separated by vertical bar characters.
 In the second case on the slide we are searching for any one of the literals "cat", "dog", or "python".
 -->

 ---